 Let’s look at a few different ways to stand out in a saturated craft market.

 Surely you’ve noticed that so many crafters buy a Silhouette or a Cricut and then decide to go into business.
 While I’m one of their (and yours!) biggest fans and cheerleaders, the amount of new home based craft businesses opening in the last few years is high.
 Unfortunately, this leads to market saturation.

-5 Ways to Stand Out in a Saturated Market
+5 Ways to Stand Out in a Saturated Craft Market

-- Be unique – but not that unique.
 In a saturated market, make your products unique.
 For example, let’s think towards Christmas.
-During the Christmas season, many Silhouette and Cricut small businesses make a sell personalized plush elves.
+During the Christmas season, many Silhouette and Cricut small businesses make and sell personalized plush elves.
 If you’d like to jump on this successful bandwagon, consider finding a different blank elf to use to help stand out from everyone else or create a bundled product to attract attention.
 What you don’t want to do is be too unique.
 If you’ve identified elves as a product you want to sell – don’t go making Christmas dragons and thinking they will sell.

-- Zero in on your niche.
 I’ve talked niches on the blog before – here and here.
 If you’ve identified a saturated niche as your thing, you’ll have to work a but harder to get seen.
-For example, let’s take tee shirts.
-There are so many creators making and selling tee shirts.
-So, you’ve got to find yourself in the tee shirt niche by zeroing in on less served markets.
+For example, let’s take t-shirts.
+There are so many creators making and selling t-shirts.
+So, you’ve got to find yourself in the t-shirt niche by zeroing in on less served markets.
 (Every niche has less served markets within the niche.)
-These could be: Group event tee shirts, family reunion tee shirts, cancer survivor tee shirts, occupation related tee shirts, dance team shirts, sports mom shirts, and so many more.
+These could be: Group event t-shirts, family reunion t-shirts, cancer survivor t-shirts, occupation related t-shirts, dance team t-shirts, sports mom t-shirts, and so many more.
 Whatever you decide on, become the expert in it.